lloops/CS4563-project/README.md

 # CS4563-project

-Please refer to the NN code with _final as the end of the file name.
+Please check only the NN code with _final as the end of the file name.